-1. Flip biased k-sided coin (the sides have probabilities π_1, \ldots, π_k) 2.
-Let Z be the side that we got (it is some value 1, ..., k) 3.
-Sample 1 point from Gaussian mean μ_Z , covariance σ_Z High-Level Idea of GMM • Generative model that gives a hypothesized way in which data points are generated In reality, data are unlikely generated in this way!
+- 1. Flip biased k-sided coin (the sides have probabilities $\pi_1, \ldots, \pi_k$ ) - 2.
+Let Z be the side that we got (it is some value 1, ..., k) - 3.
+Sample 1 point from Gaussian mean $\mu_Z$ , covariance $\Sigma_Z$

+High-Level Idea of GMM

+• Generative model that gives a hypothesized way in which data points are generated

+In reality, data are unlikely generated the same way!

 In reality, data points might not even be independent!

-"All models are wrong, but some are useful." -George Edward Pelham Box Photo: "George Edward Pelham Box, Professor Emeritus of Statistics, University of Wisconsin-Madison" by DavidMCEddy is licensed under CC BY-SA 3.0 High-Level Idea of GMM • Generative model that gives a hypothesized way in which data points are generated In reality, data are unlikely generated the same way!
-In reality, data points might not even be independent! - Learning ("fitting") the parameters of a GMM - Input: d-dimensional data points, your guess for k - Output: $\pi_1, ..., \pi_k, \mu_1, ..., \mu_k, \Sigma_1, ..., \Sigma_k$ - After learning a GMM: - For any d-dimensional data point, can figure out probability of it belonging to each of the clusters How do you turn this into a cluster assignment?
-Repeat until convergence:
+"All models are wrong, but some are useful."

+-George Edward Pelham Box

+Photo: "George Edward Pelham Box, Professor Emeritus of Statistics, University of Wisconsin-Madison" by DavidMCEddy is licensed under CC BY-SA 3.0

+High-Level Idea of GMM

+Generative model that gives a hypothesized way in which data points are generated

+In reality, data are unlikely generated the same way!
+In reality, data points might not even be independent!

+- Learning ("fitting") the parameters of a GMM - Input: d-dimensional data points, your guess for k - Output: $\pi_1, ..., \pi_k, \mu_1, ..., \mu_k, \Sigma_1, ..., \Sigma_k$ - After learning a GMM: - For any d-dimensional data point, can figure out probability of it belonging to each of the clusters

-Step 0: Pick k
+How do you turn this into a cluster assignment?

 We'll pick k = 2

 Example: choose k of the points uniformly at random to be initial guesses for cluster centers (There are many ways to make the initial guesses)

 Step 1: Pick guesses for

 where cluster centers are

-Step 2: Assign each point to belong to the closest cluster

-k-means

-Step 3: Update cluster means (to be the center of mass per cluster)

-k-means

-Step 0: Pick k

 Step 1: Pick guesses for where cluster centers are

-Repeat until convergence:

-Step 2: Assign each point to belong to the closest cluster Step 3: Update cluster means (to be the center of mass per cluster) (Rough Intuition) Learning a GMM Step 0: Pick k Step 1: Pick guesses for cluster means and covariances Repeat until convergence:
+(Rough Intuition) Learning a GMM

+Step 1: Pick guesses for cluster means and covariances

-Step 2: Compute probability of each point belonging to each of the k clusters Step 3: Update cluster means and covariances carefully accounting for probabilities of each point belonging to each of the clusters This algorithm is called the Expectation-Maximization (EM) algorithm specifically for GMM's (and approximately does maximum likelihood) (Note: EM by itself is a general algorithm not just for GMM's)
+Step 2: Compute probability of each point belonging to each of the k clusters

+Step 3: Update cluster means and covariances carefully accounting for probabilities of each point belonging to each of the clusters

+This algorithm is called the Expectation-Maximization (EM) algorithm specifically for GMM's (and approximately does maximum likelihood) (Note: EM by itself is a general algorithm not just for GMM's)

-Relating k-means to GMM's If the ellipses are all circles and have the same "skinniness" (e.g., in the 1D case it means they all have same std dev):
+Relating k-means to GMM's

+If the ellipses are all circles and have the same "skinniness" (e.g., in the 1D case it means they all have same std dev):

-- k-means approximates the EM algorithm for GMM's - Notice that k-means does a "hard" assignment of each point to a cluster, whereas the EM algorithm does a "soft" (probabilistic) assignment of each point to a cluster Interpretation: We know when k-means should work!
-It should work when the data appear as if they're from a GMM with true clusters that "look like circles" k-means should do well on this
+- k-means approximates the EM algorithm for GMM's - Notice that k-means does a "hard" assignment of each point to a cluster, whereas the EM algorithm does a "soft" (probabilistic) assignment of each point to a cluster k-means should do well on this

+Interpretation: We know when k-means should work!
+It should work when the data appear as if they're from a GMM with true clusters that "look like circles"